 It isn’t easy to plan your estate.
 There are a lot of moving parts, and it isn’t always fun to think about what is going to happen to your family and your property after you’ve died.
 Still, it’s important to think about how to best protect your assets and ensure your family is cared for once you’re gone.
 One way to do that is to form a living trust.

 If you live in North Carolina, this guide will lay out the steps to take to form a living trust, plus discuss whether a living trust is the best choice for you.
 If you’re thinking about creating a living trust or you just want some help with general financial planning, getting a financial advisor may be helpful.
-SmartAsset’s free financial advisor matching service can help you find an advisor in your area who will be a good fit for you.
+SmartAsset’s free financial advisor matching service can help you find an advisor who serves your area.

 How to Create a Living Trust in North Carolina

-Here are the steps to making a living trust in the Tar Heel State:
+Here are six steps to make a living trust in the Tar Heel State:

-- Draw up the trust document, either by yourself or with a lawyer.
+- Draw up the trust document: You can do this either by yourself or with a lawyer.

-- Sign the trust document in front of a notary.
+- Get the document notarized: Sign the trust document in front of a notary.

 What Is a Living Trust?